ilankri/flap/README.md

 * Typechecker for Hopix
 * Compiler from Hopix to Hobix
 * Compiler from Hobix to Fopix
-* Compiler from Fopix to Retrolix (without calling conventions)
+* Compiler from Fopix to Retrolix

-## Partially implemented

 * Compiler from Retrolix to MIPS assembly language
-* Register allocation (only the liveness analysis is implemented)

 ## To be implemented

-* Graph coloring of interference graph (to complete register allocation)
+* Register allocation
 * Type inference for Hopix
 * Various optimizations like efficient compilation of pattern matching or tail call optimization